Cardisk/pyADB/README.md

 ## Pull

-By default adb api has also the possibility to pull files from a remote directory.
+By default, adb api has also the possibility to pull files from a remote directory.
 This command wrapper does just this.

 This command wrapper takes three parameters:
 * first: `host:port`